fluendo/recruitment/rdi/computer_vision_jr/Q_2/README.md

 ![ref](roboflow.png)

-* Export the dataset in YOLOv8 format.
+* Export the dataset in YOLOv8 format, and save it to the `ultralytics/datasets/` folder.
 The resulting dataset from this test can be found [here](https://universe.roboflow.com/izan-leal-garcia/football-detector-mimk2/dataset/1).

 * Re-train the model with the new dataset, using the previous YOLOv8 COCO weights for model initialization, with the `classifier.py` file.
 New weights are saved in the `runs/detect/trainX/weights/` folder.